The Late Bonnie Tyler, 75, Was Previously Hospitalized – Fans Had Sent Support to the Singer

 One fan shared, "Sending healing prayers to Bonnie, one of my favorite singers since the 1980's!"
 Another emotional commenter wrote, "I grew up listening to Bonnie Tyler.
 I wish her the best of health, and I hope she gets back out on the road to tour again."

-Singer Recently Opened up About Her Health
+Singer Had Recently Opened up About Her Health

-Tyler also explained that she practiced Pilates daily while traveling in order to maintain her strength on stage.
+Tyler also explained that she practiced Pilates daily while traveling to maintain her strength on stage.
 "I do home Pilates, only 20 minutes a day - it's something I can do in my hotel rooms," she said.

 Bonnie Tyler attends the Bonnie Tyler photocall "25 Jahre Tanz der Vampire" at Palladium Theater Stuttgart on October 12, 2022 in Stuttgart, Germany | Source: Getty Images